• Skip to primary navigation

 Instructions

-• Lay a piece of parchment paper in aĀ 9Ɨ11 inch pan, letting some hang over the sides.
+• Lay a piece of parchment paper in a 9×11-inch pan, letting some hang over the sides.
 (This makes it easier to remove the Nanaimo bars.)

 • Melt the butter in a medium-sized pot over medium heat.
 Whisk in the cocoa powder and sugar.
-Remove the pot from the heat then add the egg and whisk until it had thickened, about 30 seconds.
+Remove the pot from the heat then add the egg and whisk until it has thickened, about 30 seconds.
 Stir in the Graham cracker crumbs, coconut, and walnuts.
+Press the crust firmly into the prepared pan.

 ½ cup butter, 5 tablespoons cocoa powder, ¼ cup granulated sugar, 1 large egg, 1 ¾ cup Graham cracker crumbs, ¾ cup fine coconut, ¼ cup chopped walnuts